CSS

 The value determines whether or how the element responds to pointer input.
 Common values include:

-• auto — The default.
+• auto — The default value.
 The element reacts to pointer events as normal.

 • none — The element does not receive any pointer events.